 The student, as a member of a class group, will do assigned research on behalf of the class regarding a current youth/young adult issue.
 Specific topics for research will be assigned during class.

 This will result in:

-• A 15-minute group presentation to the rest of the class on the assigned current youth/young adult issue,
+• A 15-minute group presentation to the rest of the class on the assigned current youth/young adult issue, o Introduction o Body

 Presentation Content